mit-han-lab/neurips-micronet/README.md

 # MicroNet: Team MIT-HAN-Lab

 ## News
-Our work has been accepted by PMLR!
+Our work has been accepted by PMLR! [arXiv link](https://arxiv.org/abs/2005.07877)

 Hanrui and Zhongxia gave a [talk](https://slideslive.com/38922007/competition-track-day-13)(Start from 33:35) on the challenge in NeurIPS 2019, Vancouver.